Deepak780/Linux-Server-Configuration/README.md

 ```
 sudo ufw status
 ```
-You wii get the result:
+You will get the result:
 ```
 Status: active